StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 export STS_STS_URL=https://stackstate.acme.com/stsAgent
 ```

-If you are running the agent from a container and StackState on your local machine \(eg via our Kubernetes helm charts\) you can refer the agent in the docker container to your local StackState:
+If you are running the Agent from a container and StackState on your local machine \(eg via our Kubernetes helm charts\) you can refer the Agent in the docker container to your local StackState:

 ```text
 export STS_STS_URL=https://host.docker.internal/stsAgent